purescript-polyform/polyform/README.md

 ### Quick example

-To gain some intuition about this library desing and how this architecture of validation works in practive we are going to build record validation backend and some forms from scratch - without any ready to use "helpers" or backends from polyform.
+To gain some intuition about this library desing and how this architecture of validation works in practice we are going to build record validation backend and some forms from scratch - without any ready to use "helpers" or backends from polyform, but using only `Validation`.

 As we want to validate records we have to somehow fetch values from them pass them to validation functions and accumulate errors or return a result.
 But how to access a record field... maybe with field accessor - a function like this: `_.myField` (thanks @thomashoneyman)!
 This solves our most difficult problem for this backend so let's write some code: